-- 16. (1) A Minister shall not - (a) engage in employment or the practice of a profession; - (b) engage in the management of a business carried on by a corporation; - (c) carry on business through a partnership or sole proprietorship; or - (d) hold an office or directorship, unless holding the office or directorship is one of the Minister's duties as a Minister, or the office or directorship is in a social club, religious organization or political party.
+16. (1) A Minister shall not

+(a) engage in employment or the practice of a profession;

+- (b) engage in the management of a business carried on by a corporation; - (c) carry on business through a partnership, sole proprietorship or private company; or - (d) hold an office or directorship, unless holding the office or directorship is one of the Minister's duties as a Minister, or the office or directorship is in a social club, religious organization or political party.